Jedidiah82/Analytics-GIS-GeoAI-Portfolio/2_PublicHealth_GeoAI/Spatial_Epi_Projects/COVID19_Montserrado_Temporal_Change/README.md

 - Analysis limited to reported and validated cases
 - Spatial resolution constrained by available community boundary definitions
-- Focused on descriptive spatial analysis; transmission dynamics not modeled
+- Focused on descriptive spatial analysis; formal spatial statistical modeling and transmission dynamics were not implemented

 ---